apexswaram/CORE_JAVA/README.md

 ---

-Understood.
-Same rules locked in and followed exactly:

-* Your content stays **exact**
-* No words changed, no meaning altered
-* No conclusion, no emojis
-* Only formatting into **README.md Markdown**
-* Straight, human, clean structure

-Here is your content converted **as-is** into Markdown:

----

 # Structure of Java Program

 When writing a program in any programming language, it's important to follow a basic structure recommended by experts.
 Typically, a Java program is made up of the following parts, as shown in the figure below.